 - Loopholes for employees to make fraudulent and multiple claims due to inadequate monitoring and loose policies

-- Poor financial decisions costing the business highly due to the absence of a bird’s eye view on the entire process and outdated records
+- Poor financial decisions that cost the business dearly due to the absence of a bird’s eye view on the entire process and outdated records

 - Loss of crucial expense data such as receipts and forms due to untimely reporting and lack of centralization